extremq/blog/_posts/2023-05-20-introduction.md

 title: Introduction
 ---

-Hello hello!

 I've finally moved on from my old, homemade blog[^old-blog], and I'm now using [Jekyll](https://jekyllrb.com/).

 Why did I do that?
 The reason is simple:

 It took me a lot of time to write a post and it actually made writing less enjoyable, ironically.
+Let me explain.

-## How my old blog worked
+# How my old blog worked

 I wanted to build my own static site generator from scratch.